Upload from any agent

 See what ships, loop in the right agents, and share traces with git hooks & custom skills.

-Team analytics preview showing Claude Code, Codex, Cursor, Gemini CLI, and Amp as the top agents, with an average session length of 47 minutes and 82.0 percent AI output.
+Team analytics preview showing Claude Code, Codex, Cursor, Droid, and Amp as the top agents, with an average session length of 47 minutes and 82.0 percent AI output.

 A GitHub-style pull request timeline shows Maya Chen committing a docs update, a Traces bot comment with pull request trace links, two preview deployments, and a pull request mention.